-Some Ameren Illinois customers may not get power until Saturday evening
+Some Ameren customers may not get power restored until Saturday evening

-ST. LOUIS, MO — Thousands of Ameren Illinois customers had their power cut off after severe weather swept through the area Thursday night.
-The company says that more than 1,000 workers are attempting to restore electric service to the area.
+ST. LOUIS, MO — Thousands of Ameren customers had their power cut off after severe weather swept through the area Thursday night.
+Ameren Missouri says that more than 1,000 workers are attempting to restore electric service to the area.
+They expect to add an additional 350 workers to help restore power today.
+Ameren Illinois reports that they also have around 1,000 linemen, tree trimmers and others working to turn the lights back on.

+An Ameren Missouri representative spoke to reporters at their Emergency Operations Center Friday afternoon.
+He said that there were 42,000 outages at just after Thursday evening’s storms.
+They were able to restore 20,000 customer’s electric service by Friday morning.
+There are around 18,000 customers without power Friday afternoon.

+The utility expects most power to be restored in Missouri Friday.
+There may be some customers that eventually get power Saturday.
+This could be an issue because of the excessive heat warning for the area.
+They are asking the public to check on seniors or others that may be at risk in the high temperatures.
+You can bring them to cooling center.
+Check the full list of resources here: Cool Down St. Louis.

 Ameren Illinois has issued these estimates on when power can be expected to be restored for customers in the affected regions: